FireFather/sf-kernel/README.md

 🚀 Goal

-To be the cleanest Stockfish kernel ever published.
+To published a clean modern and optimized Stockfish kernel.